Alglior/automatic-image-bank/README.md

 - Individual image view with download option
 - Category view for exploring images by tags

+## Testing Environment

+The scripts in this project were tested with:
+- Invoke AI UI
+- Custom SDXL model

+The captions, where the API is used, come from the Florence2 UI, which can be installed via Pinokio, similar to the Invoke AI UI installation process.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: